The History of Radnor Gardens

 War Memorial and Gates

-In 2014, to mark the centenary of the outbreak of World War I, the central gates to the gardens were redesigned and renamed the Centenary Gates and officially unveiled by the Mayor of Richmond upon Thames, Cllr Jane Boulton and local residents Anthony Bailey OBE and his wife, HSH Princess Marie-Therese von Hohenberg, a great grand-daughter of Archduke Franz Ferdinand of Austria-Hungary, whose assassination in Sarajevo in 1914 precipitated the outbreak of the Great War.
+To mark the centenary of the outbreak of World War I in 2014, the central gates to the gardens were redesigned and renamed the Centenary Gates.
+They were officially unveiled by the Mayor of Richmond upon Thames and Cllr Jane Boulton, with two local residents, Anthony Bailey OBE and his wife, HSH Princess Marie-Therese von Hohenberg, a great grand-daughter of Archduke Franz Ferdinand of Austria-Hungary, whose assassination in Sarajevo in 1914 precipitated the outbreak of the Great War.

 Playground